NLS-Digital-Scholarship/collections-as-data/README.md

 # collections-as-data
-Analysis of NLS collections as data (metadata and OCR-generated text)
+Analysis of NLS collections as data, including metadata and OCR-generated text.

+### About
+This repository explores datasets from the National Library of Scotland's Data Foundry using Jupyter Notebooks.
+The Notebooks provide introductions to NLS collection data suitable for those with or without experience programming.
+For an introduction to using Jupyter Notebooks, please refer to [this introduction]<https://glam-workbench.github.io/getting-started/> from Tim Sherratt's GLAM Workbench.

 ### Collection 1: Britain and UK Handbooks
 * Owner: National Library of Scotland